Volvo CEO says safety comes first, even if it sounds like Big Brother

 The executive was quick to note that the automaker can't guarantee that someone is sober just because the vehicle's system's classified the driver as sober.

-Volvo isn't some Big Brother, but "maybe you need that."
+Volvo isn't some Big Brother, but "maybe you need to be that."

 2020 Volvo XC90